Skip to main content

 BRICKS projects include built-in skills with domain knowledge for building BRICKS applications:

-• bricks-project — architecture patterns, animations, automations, data calculations, and more
+• bricks-ctor — architecture patterns, animations, automations, data calculations, and more

 • bricks-design — creative design guidance for building distinctive, polished BRICKS interfaces

-See the full skill reference in the BRICKS Project docs.
+See the full skill reference in the bricks-ctor docs.

 Managing skills